pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 4. Object analytics data including detections, trackers and paths.
 This powerful node allows you easily process and filter  analytics for specific use cases like scene-specific detectors, automation, heatmapping, automation, forensic search and much more.

 Please read the help/documentation on each node for detailed information.
 Import the example Nodes from your Node-RED Menu, Import, Examples, node-red-contrib-axis-host.
 These examples shows how to secure your Node-RED and visualize objects in a dashboard.
 You may need to import additional nodes in order for the examples to work (e.g. Dashbord nodes).

-## Why Node-RED?

-Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
-It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single-click.

 ## Prerequisite
 - Axis camera